NREL/PVade/docs/examples/Flag_2D.rst

   python --input $PVade/input/flag2d.yaml

-PVade start by generating the mesh for the computational domain.
+PVade starts by generating the mesh for the computational domain.
 In this case we are generating 2 meshes, 1 for the fluid and 1 for the structure, which match at the boundary.

 The full computational Domain